infinitycybertech/Infinitycybertech-IT-Firm-html/README.md

 ﻿# Infinitycybertech-IT-Firm-html

-This was written by infinity cybertech
+This was written by infinity cybertech.
-Everything is free to use with no restrictions
+Everything is free to use with no restrictions.
-Any credit given will be high appreciated
+Any credit given will be high appreciated.